 - Last developer update from Weebly in June 2021: The last time Weebly posted a product development update on its blog was in June 2021 to announce the difference between the Weebly website editor and the Square Online site builder.
 In that same post, there were details about single-use coupons for both Weebly and Square Online builders.

 - Weebly for Education no longer supported: Years ago, educators took advantage of Weebly for Education, a platform that allowed teachers to create free websites at education.weebly.com.
-That free platform and program ended on Aug.
-1, 2022.
-All student websites and accounts were disabled.
+This ended a couple years ago, and all student websites and accounts were disabled.
 Educator accounts were transferred to the Free plan by Weebly.
 What educators loved about Weebly for Education was that every teacher could manage up to 40 student websites for free.
 Now, Weebly is offering a 50% discount with Edublogs, which normally costs $39 per year with 50GB of storage.

 Compare Weebly Alternatives